TrojanSports - Trojans make early Pac-12 statement with huge comeback vs. Stanford

 And Elijah Weaver, the sophomore guard who hadn't scored in double figures since Nov.
 29, tied a season-high with 13 points -- most of those crucial and pivotal down the stretch.

+"The last three games he's played terrific basketball.
+We need him to step up and play like a sophomore," Enfield said.
+"He was too passive.
+That's why we took him out of the starting lineup.
+He's playing great basketball right now, and we need that because he's so talented.
+It doesn't matter who starts on our team, by the way.
+They all play starters minutes anyways.
+Some nights with our depth, certain guys step up ...
+That's been the story of our season.
+So very proud of Elijah -- he's a developing player, but wow was he good late in the game tonight."

+Said Weaver: "I kind of just stayed confident.
+I wasn't playing that much, I was coming off the bench. ...
+Just time to win, time to be clutch.
+Gotta make big plays in big games."

-Stanford (15-3, 4-1) led 45-25 at halftime and was playing nearly flawlessly, running crisp offensive sets, making things difficult for the Trojans inside and riding all the momentum, especially after Tyrell Terry drained a long 3-pointer at the buzzer to add to that halftime advantage.
+Stanford had led 45-25 at halftime and was playing nearly flawlessly, running crisp offensive sets, making things difficult for the Trojans inside and riding all the momentum, especially after Tyrell Terry drained a long 3-pointer at the buzzer to add to that halftime advantage.

 But the Trojans were far from done.